 What do organizations get wrong about product management that you wish you could fix?

 Many of the organizations I’ve interacted with lately (I recently moved to South Florida) don’t really know much about Product Management to begin with.
 Many assume it’s only about Project Management, i.e. tracking dependencies, dates, milestones, and sending status updates.
 So what I wish I could fix is educate organizations, so they invest in training their PMs.

 How does working as a PM at a tech giant at Google compare to a smaller company?
 Does the size get in the way of getting things done?
 If so, how did you overcome this?

-The benefits of working at large companies is that there is usually a solid PM org, which takes care of mentoring and training its members.
-This is very useful early in your career, since you can accelerate your learning by closely observing senior PMs.
+One of the benefits of working at large companies is that there is usually a solid PM org that takes care of mentoring and training its members.
+This is very useful early in your career since you can accelerate your learning by closely observing senior PMs.
 At the same time, one of the downsides is that a typical product has many PMs.
 So you don’t have 100% ownership of the product you work on.
 This means you have to get more consensus when making decisions, and that can slow you down.
-Some of the best PMs I know are able to operate well on both scales, but it’s actually more rare (and difficult) than one would imagine.
+Some of the best PMs I know are able to operate well on both scales, but it’s actually rarer (and difficult) than one would imagine.